ibergis/ibergis_qgis_plugin/README.md

-## WELCOME TO DRAIN PROJECT-QGIS PLUGIN
+## WELCOME TO IBERGIS PROJECT-QGIS PLUGIN

 Water management has always been complex and expensive.
 It has always been difficult to plan new water supply networks or effective control existing ones without making further capital investments.
 Nonetheless all these situations have come to an end.
 Since 2011 when IBER...